landsh-de/gpg4win/3.x.xx/src/README.md

 # Source-code

-* Here are the archived source-code files of the corresponding releases.
+* Due to space-considerations, i will provide the latest actual sourcecode snapshot inkluding necessary patches here ...
-* They were slightly modified, to build them on a "Debian" build-system.
+* They were slightly updated, to build them on a "Debian" build-system and to provide the latest actual included packages.